...

 1. China

 China is Australia’s largest import partner.
-It provides a wide array of products, including electronics, machinery, vehicles, and consumer goods.
-These imports are critical to Australia’s manufacturing, retail, and technology sectors.
+In 2024–25, imports from China were valued at around A$120 billion, making it the dominant supplier of manufactured goods such as electronics, machinery, furniture, textiles, and consumer products.
+These imports are crucial for Australia’s retail, construction, and technology sectors.

 2. United States

 The United States is Australia’s second-largest import partner.
-Key imports include aircraft, machinery, pharmaceuticals, and high-tech equipment.
-These goods support Australia’s industrial base and advanced technological infrastructure.
+Imports from the U.S. reached approximately A$96.8 billion in 2024–25, including aircraft, advanced machinery, pharmaceuticals, and high-tech equipment.
+These products support Australia’s defense, healthcare, and industrial sectors.

 3. Japan